opengrav/gmeterpy/README.rst

 There are many ways you can contribute!
 Please read `CONTRIBUTING.rst <https://github.com/opengrav/gmeterpy/blob/master/CONTRIBUTING.rst>`__ to see how you can help and give feedback.

+Please note also that *gMeterPy* is released with a Code of Conduct (see `CODE_OF_CONDUCT.md <https://github.com/opengrav/gmeterpy/blob/master/CODE_OF_CONDUCT.md>`__).
+By participating in this project you agree that you will follow all its terms.

 License
 -------